REMEMBERING SOUPY SALES

 By Madeline Bocaro ©

-When he had a new show in 1979, I watched it every day, and when Alice Cooper was on with Soupy and a piano playing bug which sang ‘Autumn in New York’, it was the best day of my life!
+When he had a new show in 1979 I watched it every day, and when Alice Cooper was on with Soupy and a piano playing bug which sang ‘Autumn in New York’, it was the best day of my life!
 Of course, Soupy threw a pie at Alice!

 Soupy Sales died at age 83 on October 22, 2009 in the Bronx.
 I hope that Soupy found his pie in the sky!